mjftw/pluma-automation/docs/tutorials/2-5-tutorial-board.md

 my_board.log('Hello', force_log_file='./high_priority_messages.log')
 ```

-For changing the colour of the log message, the following `colour` strings are supported:
+For changing the color of the log message, the following `color` strings are supported:

 - black
 - blue